Many of us spend far too much time hunched over our technology.

 Don’t spend any time on areas that aren’t tight.
 If you find a super tight spot, make 10 circles with your foot and even flex and relax your calf (flexing and dropping your foot) 5 times before you move to the next spot.

 To roll out your peroneals or the sides of your lower legs, take a ball or roller and place it on the ground with the side of your lower leg on top.
 You’ll bend your knee in front of you to relax the outside of your lower leg down onto the ball or roller.

 Press down on your lower leg with your hand to apply more pressure so that the ball or roller digs in.
 Start with the roller/ball right below your knee.
 You can work down toward your ankle, but focus on the meat of the muscle.

 Hold on any tight spots and even move your leg to make circles on the ball.
 You can also rock a bit forward (toward your shin) or backward (toward you calf) to hit different angles.

 Rolling out on the ground doesn’t give you enough leverage.
-You want to sit on something that allows you to place all of your bodyweight down into the roller.
-I like using a table or a plyo box.
+You want to sit on something that allows you to place all of your bodyweight down into the ball ideally.

-Place the ball or roller at the bottom of one hamstring just above your knee.
+Place the ball or roller right below your butt on one leg.
 Rock side-to-side on the roller.
 If you find a tight spot, you can then lift the leg up straight in front of you and relax it back down.